vvenglaturmsft/healthcare-agent-orchestrator/docs/user_guide.md

 ## Performance Assessments and Evaluations

+For detailed guidance on evaluating agent performance, running simulations, and measuring conversation quality, see the [Evaluation Guide](./evaluation.md)** which provides comprehensive instructions for testing AI agents using synthetic conversations and modular evaluation metrics.

 ### Individual Agent Evaluations

 When possible, the underlying agents have been based on evaluated technology to ensure a baseline performance under constrained conditions.
 While these do not imply performance at the scenario level, we reference the following validation of the individual agents: